awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-cognito-auth.md

 ### Configuring Amazon Cognito Authentication \(Console\)<a name="es-cognito-auth-config-console"></a>

 Because it creates [the IAM role](#es-cognito-auth-role) for you, the console offers the simplest configuration experience\.
-In addition to the standard Amazon ES permissions, you need the following minimal set of permissions to use the console to create a domain that uses Amazon Cognito authentication for Kibana:
+In addition to the standard Amazon ES permissions, you need the following set of permissions to use the console to create a domain that uses Amazon Cognito authentication for Kibana:

 ```
 {